Expression Rates of Neural Operators for Linear Elliptic PDEs in Polytopes: Forward Problem Formulation

 \section{Forward Problem Formulation}

-We introduce a variational formulation of the parametric forward problems whose data-to-solution maps are to be subsequently emulated by the finite-parametric, deep operator networks $\calG$ in \eqref{eq:G=RAE}.
+We introduce a variational formulation of the parametric forward problems whose data-to-solution maps are to be subsequently emulated by the operators $\calG$ as in \eqref{eq:G=RAE}.
 We illustrate the scope of problems with several examples.